 Uterine fibroids are a common cause of heavy uterine bleeding and pain in reproductive-age women and the most prevalent benign gynecologic tumor.
 They are responsible for almost half of all hysterectomies performed annually in the United States.
 Traditionally, surgeons have treated fibroids through removal by open abdominal surgery—either by hysterectomy, in which the entire uterus is removed, or by myomectomy, in which case the uterus remains and only the fibroids are removed.

 Our team offers a multidisciplinary approach to provide the latest and most advanced treatment options for uterine fibroids, including minimally invasive surgical and radiologic procedures.
-CHI St. Luke’s Health's highly experienced affiliated interventional radiologists and gynecologists are highly skilled and employ both open-incision surgical procedures as well as newer, more sophisticated laparoscopic and hysteroscopic procedures.
+St. Luke’s Health's highly experienced affiliated interventional radiologists and gynecologists are highly skilled and employ both open-incision surgical procedures as well as newer, more sophisticated laparoscopic and hysteroscopic procedures.

 Uterine Fibroid Treatments